 - Your eyelashes should not touch the lenses: this is not comfortable and will make the lenses repetitively dirty.
 If this is the case, don’t hesitate to ask your optician to adjust your frame.

 - The bottom of your glasses should not touch your cheekbones, even when you’re smiling.

 - The width of your glasses should be chosen to suit you, and you only.
 There are different widths of frames precisely to fit all types of faces.
 When you try on a frame, make sure that the temples do not extend too far apart towards your ears.
 If this is the case, it means that the frame is too small for your face, and your eyesight may even be impaired.
 Ask your optician for another size when in doubt.

 Should your vision correction be taken into account when choosing your pair of glasses?

 Taking your correction into account when finalizing your choice of frame is key.
-Indeed, if your correction is strong, the lens might be thick (in the center or on the edges, depending on your ametropia).
+Indeed, if your correction is strong, the lens might be thick (in the centre or on the edges, depending on your vision defect).
 It is therefore possible that certain shapes or models will not be the best match for your visual needs.

 To make sure you aren’t making any wrong choices, always ask your optician for advice: he has the expertise to guide you towards the models that will suit you best.
 He can also recommend thinner lenses, which will give you a wider range of choices.